 COURSE DESCRIPTION: The course builds on the first-year physical geography courses and examines modern approaches to the analysis and interpretation of geomorphic processes and landforms.
-It examines the main geomorphic processes and provides an in-depth examination of geomorphology in tropical settings.
-The first part of the course is an examination of sedimentary dynamics and their variation in time and space.
-In depth analysis of weathering, mass movement, fluvial, aeolian and coastal processes follows, with an emphasis on these processes in the tropical realm.
-Detailed consideration is given to the relationship between surface materials and landforms, and the measurement of features in the field and from remote sensed sources.
-There is a strong practical component.
-You are expected to be proficient at techniques studied in year 1, such as the use of Google Earth.
+This course explores geomorphic processes with a hands-on and modern approach to geomorphology in tropical settings.
+The course begins with an examination of tropical landscapes and role of sedimentary dynamics.
+Coastal, fluvial, hill-slope, mass movement and aeolian processes are examined with an emphasis on these processes in the tropical realm.
+Detailed consideration is given to the relationship between surface materials, processes and landform evolution.
+There is a strong practical component that includes the measurement of processes and features (in the field and from remote sensed sources such as Google Earth) and subsequent laboratory analysis.